mercanca/spart/README.md

  The **OTHER PENDING** column shows core counts of pending jobs because of the other reasons such as license or other limits.

+The MIN NODE and MAX NODE columns show the permitted minimum and maximum node counts of the jobs which can be submited to the partition.

+The **MAXCPU/NODE** column shows the permitted maximum core counts of of the single node in the partition.

+The **DEFMEM GB/CPU** and **DEFMEM GB/NODE** columns show default maximum memory as GB which a job can use for a cpu or a node, respectively.

+The **MAXMEM GB/CPU** and **MAXMEM GB/NODE** columns show maximum memory as GB which requestable by a job for a cpu or a node, respectively.

- If the partition's **QOS NAME, MIN NODES, MAX NODES,** and **MAXJOBTIME** limits are not setted for the all partitions in your cluster, corresponding column(s) will not be shown, except -l parameter was given.
+ The **DEFJOBTIME** column shows the default time limit of the job which submited to the partition without a time limit.
+If the DEFJOBTIME limits are not setted, or setted same value with MAXJOBTIME for all partitions in your cluster, DEFJOBTIME column will not be shown, execpt -l parameter was given.

+ The **MAXJOBTIME** column shows the maximum time limit of the job which submited to the partition.
+ If the user give a time limit further than MAXJOBTIME limit of the partition, the job will be rejected by the slurm.

  The **CORES /NODE** column shows the core count of the node with lowest core count in the partition.
 But if -l was given, both the lowest and highest core counts will be shown.

  The **NODE MEM-GB** column shows the memory of the lowest memory node in this partition.
 But if -l parameter was given, both the lowest and highest memory will be shown.

+ The **QOS NAME** column shows the default qos limits the job which submited to the partition.
+ If the QOS NAME of the partition are not setted for all partitions in your cluster, QOS NAME column will not be shown, execpt -l parameter was given.

+ The **GRES (COUNT)** column shows the generic resources of the nodes in the partition, and (in paranteses) the total number of nodes in that partition containing that GRES.
+The GRES (COUNT) column will not be shown, execpt -l or -g parameter was given.

+If the partition's **QOS NAME, MIN NODES, MAX NODES, MAXCPU/NODE, DEFMEM GB/CPU|NODE, MAXMEM GB/CPU|NODE, DEFJOBTIME**, and **MAXJOBTIME** limits are not setted for the all partitions in your cluster, corresponding column(s) will not be shown, except -l parameter was given.

  Parameters: